discolabs/disco_app/UPGRADING.md

 bundle exec rake db:migrate
 ```

+Shop timezones are now calculated based on the `iana_timezone` attribute in the shop's
+`data` attribute, rather than the old text-based `timezone` attribute.
+If you have an
+app with many old installs, you may need to ensure the `iana_timezone` attribute is
+set.

 ## Upgrading from 0.16.0 to 0.16.1
 Ensure new Shopify Flow database migrations are brought across and run: